Convergence rates for regularized unbalanced optimal transport: the discrete case: Discrete unbalanced optimal transport

 This implies that

-Using the superlinearity of the entropy functional \( \entropy \), we deduce that \( \mathscr{C}_t \) is coercive.
-Therefore, the rescaled regularized unbalanced optimal transport problem \labelcref{UOT_t rescaled} admits at least one solution.
-Moreover, since \( \entropy \) is strictly convex, it follows that \( \mathscr{C}_t \) is strictly convex as well, implying that the solution is unique.
-Now, let \( \gamma_t \) be the unique minimizer of \labelcref{UOT_t rescaled}.
+Using the superlinearity of the entropy functional \( \entropy \), we deduce that \( \mathscr{C}_\varepsilon \) is coercive.
+Since it is also lower semi-continuous, the \labelcref{UOT_epsilon} admits at least a solution.
+The strict convexity of \( \entropy \) ensures that \( \mathscr{C}_\varepsilon \) admits a unique solution, so that \labelcref{existence_primal_regularized} holds.
+Now, let \( \gamma_\varepsilon \) be the unique minimizer of \labelcref{UOT_epsilon}.
 Then, by first-order optimality conditions,

-Define the functional \( G_t : \R^{\mathcal{X} \times \mathcal{Y}} \to \R \) by
+Define the functional \( G_\varepsilon : \R^{\mathcal{X} \times \mathcal{Y}} \to \R \) by

 Then the optimality condition becomes